Curlew Sandpiper Calidris ferruginea 彎嘴濱鷸

 CONSERVATION STATUS

-IUCN: Near-threatened.
-Population trend decreasing.
+IUCN: VULNERABLE.
+Population trend decreasing by 30-49% over three generations.
 The population using the East Asian – Australasian Flyway is thought to be experiencing severe decline due to habitat loss in the Yellow Sea.

 Figure 1.